BelledonneCommunications/linphone-sdk/README.md

 The following options control the cpu architectures built for a target platform:
 - `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
 - `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.
-- `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK.
+- `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK when building for iOS.
 - `LINPHONESDK_MACOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for a MacOS build.
 Currently supported : x86_64, arm64
+- `LINPHONESDK_MACOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK when building for macos.
+- `LINPHONESDK_WINDOWS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for a windows build.
+- `LINPHONESDK_WINDOWS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK when building for windows.
 - `LINPHONESDK_UWP_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an UWP build and Nuget.

 These ON/OFF options control the enablement of important features of the SDK, which have an effect on the size of produced size object code: